-The tariffs and associated funds available under the RHI scheme are limited and can only be secured when a scheme has been completed.
+The tariffs and associated funds available under the RHI scheme are limited and can only be secured when a scheme has been completed, however this may change in the future.

-To ensure that an individual scheme receives RHI funding, a projection of the likely funding allocation can be obtained from the Department of Energy and Climate Change (DECC).
+To ensure that an individual scheme receives RHI funding, a projection of the likely funding allocation can be obtained from the Department for Business, Energy & Industrial Strategy (BEIS).

-More information can be found at www.gov.uk/government/organisations/department-of-energy-climate-change
+More information can be found at

+www.gov.uk/government/organisations/departmentfor-business-energy-and-industrial-strategy

-2 Getting Started With A Biomethane Project
+Getting Started With A Biomethane Project